 Electronic Funds Transfer (EFT)

 directly to participating schools without requiring an intermediate check

 for the student to endorse.
 The money is transferred electronically instead

-of using paper, and hence is available to
+of using paper, and hence is available to the student sooner.

-Federal student aid.
-Eligible non-citizens include US permanent
+student aid.
+Eligible non-citizens include US permanent residents who

 To release a child from the control of a parent or guardian.
 Declaring

 or legal guardians from being responsible for providing for the child's

 education.
-If this were the case, then every parent
+If this were the case, then every parent would "divorce"

-Generally you must be enrolled at least half-time (and in some cases
+you must be enrolled at least half-time (and in some cases full-time)

 Expected Family Contribution (EFC)

-of the student’s Student Aid Report (see below).
+the student’s Student Aid Report (see below).
 This is the actual

 dollar figure the Federal government estimates a family could contribute

 to the student’s education.
-Colleges use this number
+Colleges use this number to determine

 Federal Family Education Loan Program (FFELP)

-the Federal Perkins Loan and the Parent Loan for Undergraduate Students (PLUS).
+Federal Perkins Loan and the Parent Loan for Undergraduate Students (PLUS).

-The funds for these loans are provided by private lenders,
+The funds for these loans are provided by private lenders, such as banks,

-Methodology takes family size, the number of family members in college, taxable and
+takes family size, the number of family members in college, taxable and

 nontaxable income and assets into account.
-Unlike most
+Unlike most Institutional Methodologies,

-Free Application for Federal Student Aid (FAFSA) and uses it to compute eligibility
+Application for Federal Student Aid (FAFSA) and uses it to compute eligibility

 for federal student aid.
-There are two different
+There are two different federal processors serving

 Federal Work-Study (WS)

-for WS is based on need.
-Money earned from a WS job is not counted
+job.
+Eligibility for WS is based on need.
+Money earned from a WS job is

 Financial Aid Estimator

-15 which is used to estimate financial aid awards for
+15 which is used to estimate financial aid awards for the following academic

 Financial Aid Package